Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Numerical example: Coefficient inversion for a nonlinear diffusion--reaction PDE

-We estimate the generalization errors using $5 {,}000$ testing samples.
+The generalization errors of the observable vector prediction and the reduced Jacobian matrix prediction are estimated using $5000$ testing samples.
+The two types of errors are measured using the relative $L^2_{\mu}$ error defined as follows:

+The generalization accuracy is defined by $(1-\calE)\times 100\%$.
 In \cref{fig:ndr_accuracy}, we plot the estimated errors as a function of training sample generation cost, measured relative to the averaged cost of one nonlinear PDE solve.
-For $L^2_{\mu}$-trained neural operators (NOs), we discount the cost of forming reduced Jacobian matrices; thus, its relative cost is the same as the number of training samples used for loss estimation.
+For $L^2_{\mu}$-trained neural operators (NOs), we discount the cost of forming reduced Jacobian matrices; thus, its relative cost is the same as the number of training samples.
 The error plot includes the relative cost of forming reduced Jacobian matrices for derivative-informed $H^1_{\mu}$ operator learning.
 Additionally, we provide generalization accuracy values on the error plot.

 The plot shows that the derivative-informed $H^1_{\mu}$ operator learning significantly improves the quality of the surrogate at the same training sample generation cost compared to the conventional $L^2_{\mu}$ operator learning.
 Here is a list of important takeaways from this plot: